 Slapdash, funny and deeply, deeply Instagrammable, New York-based Jamian Juliano-Villani has produced a sweet summer treat.
-Like a soft scoop ice cream special with hundreds and thousands, a flavoured cone AND a Flake, this show is an all out assault and loud acrylic paintings and sculpture.
-And all the better for being offset by one of London’s poshest and soberest private gallery spaces.
+Like a soft scoop ice cream special with hundreds and thousands, a flavoured cone AND a Flake, this show is an all out assault.
+And the generally lurid work is nicely offset by its host: one of London’s poshest and soberest private gallery spaces.

 My favourite - introduced via Russell Tovey’s Instagram of all places - features a cuddly tiger getting savagely orally pumped by a mechanised dildo in a plastic bag.
 If you can’t imagine what that looks like, check out the picture below.